Adult ADHD Medication

 Medication is considered to be the first line treatment for ADHD / ADD – once the right dose is found the improvements can be remarkable.

-With so little research having been done into drug treatments for adults with ADHD, there are very few medications licensed specifically for it.
-Within the NHS, there are currently no drugs licensed specifically for the treatment of newly diagnosed adult ADHD.
+Research having been done into drug treatments for adults with ADHD as currently there are very few medications licensed specifically for it.

 People will react differently to the different types of stimulants and it is important to be closely monitored by your consultant psychiatrist to make sure you are taking the right drug for your condition.

 Stimulants are legally ‘controlled’ drugs because they can be open to abuse and can be addictive.

 I noticed a difference within a few days really, and once I was on a stable dose it was like I was a new person.
 They have been really effective, I can’t believe I waited so long.

 Atomoxetine (also known as Strattera) is a "selective noradrenaline re-uptake inhibitor" which increases the amount of noreadrenaline in the brain.

 This helps increase the amount of messages passed in the brain which in turn increases concentration and helps control impulses.

 Non-stimulant ADHD medications are longer lasting, which means they only need to be taken once a day and can be useful for people who also suffer with depression as they have anti-depressive qualities.

 Strattera is generally used when stimulants have been ruled out or are not effective.